 In recital Stefan Jackiw has performed at the Schleswig-Holstein Music Festival with pianist Christoph Eschenbach and at the Louvre in Paris.
 In America he has given recitals at the Ravinia Festival, Boston Celebrity Series, Kennedy Center Washington, Mostly Mozart Festival and Metropolitan Museum of Art in New York and at the opening night of Carnegie’s Zankel Hall.
 As a chamber musician he has collaborated with Yo-Yo Ma, Gil Shaham, Steven Isserlis and regularly works with Jeremy Denk with whom he is currently touring the Ives Violin Sonatas.

 On disc, Jackiw received critical acclaim for his debut recording of Brahms Violin Sonatas with pianist Max Levinson released on Sony: “Jackiw is fantastic…This is now the recording of Brahms’s violin sonatas to have” (Fanfare).
-This season he records the Beethoven Triple Concerto with the Academy of St Martin in the Fields with Alan Gilberg, Alisa Weilerstein and Inon Barnatan for Decca Gold and the Ives Violin Sonatas with Jeremy Denk.
+He has recorded the Beethoven Triple Concerto with the Academy of St Martin in the Fields with Alan Gilberg, Alisa Weilerstein and Inon Barnatan for Decca Gold and the Ives Violin Sonatas with Jeremy Denk for Nonesuch for future release.

-Born of Korean/German heritage 32 years ago, Jackiw began studying the violin at the age of 4.
+Born of Korean/German heritage, Jackiw began studying the violin at the age of 4.
 His teachers included Zinaida Gilels, Michèle Auclair and Donald Weilerstein and in 2002 he was awarded the prestigious Avery Fisher Career Grant.

 This week sees Stefan Jackiw travelling to Italy to perform Korngold's Violin Concerto in D with the Orchestra del Teatro San Carlo in Naples